nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 This file is ~3.6 GB in size, so it will take several minutes to download.

 >Note: This file has already had the 8 Unique Molecular Identifier (UMI) nucleotides trimmed off, so it starts with the adapter index/barcode.
-I used [FastX Toolkit](https://github.com/agordon/fastx_toolkit) to trim the FASTQ file that was demultiplexed from teh Illumina HiSeq.
+I used [FastX Toolkit](https://github.com/agordon/fastx_toolkit) to trim the FASTQ file that was demultiplexed from the Illumina HiSeq.

 5. Let's have a look at the first few lines of the 'PCR Index 5' FASTQ file: